-Submitted by Sharon Harris: Member since 2015
+Submitted by Dee Lemons: Member Since 2015

 The Contra Costa County Genealogical Society (CCCGS) connects family history enthusiasts across the East Bay and beyond.
 We help members explore their roots through educational programs, practical research tools, and a shared passion for discovering the stories of our ancestors.
 Join us to connect, learn, and be inspired by your family’s past.